AdarshChoutha/react-app/README.md

 This is a simple html page developed using React.

+# main

+It is the main branch containing all the code

+# gh-pages

+It is gh-pages branch the react-app is hosted at https://adarshchoutha.github.io/react-app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).